 The main station building houses the kitchen, dining area, sun lounge, office and toilet/shower facilities.
 The sleeping accommodation is in log cabins located in the grounds of the 4.5 acres’ site.
 The cabins vary in size from 6-12 persons, all with alpine style bunks, lobby area & space for storing gear.
 There is also a separate shower and toilet block with disabled facilities and a good sized drying room to cater for the Scottish weather.

-Lochearnhead Scout Station currently has two 1 week vacancies:
+Lochearnhead Scout Station currently has two 1 week summer vacancies:

 Lochearnhead Scout Station,